appcelerator-archive/ti.redlaser/documentation/index.md

 #### createCameraPreview(<parameter object>)

+Creates a [Ti.UI.View][] where the camera preview can be displayed.
+This view must be passed into _startScanning_ to start scanning and display the preview in that view.
+See _startScanning_ for more details.

 If the cameraPreview view is added to a [Ti.UI.TabGroup][] it is necessary to call `startScanning` and `doneScanning` when the tab is focused and blured respectively.
 See the example app `tabgroup-app.js`.